kotikoB/togree/README.md

   `docker pull`
 - Open postman or any REST client
 - Import the included postman file
+- Start testing.
+That's all Enjoy! :wink:

 ## Reason for using docker container

 1. So that the development and environments can be ported from one machine to another without any configurations eg database.
 2. So that development, staging and production environments can be identical, eliminating the issue where code runs on one machine but does not run in another machine.
-3. That's all Enjoy! :wink:

 ### Alternative (If you do not want to install docker)